Since last blog

 As a <type of user>, I want <some goal> so that <some reason>

-For example, a user story of a humanitarian worker who often comes across mines and ERWs reads: As a humanitarian worker, I want to register for receiving alerts from the web portal, so that I can be informed about safe behavior.
-As the necessary functions to fulfill the users goals gets more and more detailed, the user stories will end up as what software developers call use cases.
+For example, a user story of a humanitarian worker who often comes across mines and ERWs reads: As a humanitarian worker, I want to register for receiving alerts from the web portal, so that I can be informed about safe behaviour.
+As the necessary functions to fulfil the users goals gets more and more detailed, the user stories will end up as what software developers call use cases.

 In the next blog we will share the specific features and functionalities of the web- and mobile phone prototype platforms.
 We can’t wait to share even more about this exiting work.